Interplay among entanglement, measurement incompatibility, and nonlocality: Preliminary and previous work

 Here, the density matrix of $\rho_{AB}$ is written on the computational basis of $\{\ket{00},\ket{01},\ket{10},\ket{11}\}$, where $\ket{0}$ and $\ket{1}$ are the eigenstates of $\sigma_z$, and $\rho_{AB}^*$ is the complex conjugate of $\rho_{AB}$.

 As opposed to the entanglement dilution process, the entanglement distillation process defines another entanglement measure, the distillable entanglement~\cite{bennett1996mixed}.
 In this process, given sufficiently many copies of a given state, $\rho_{AB}$, the distillable entanglement is the maximal state conversion rate of distilling maximally entangled states under LOCC.
-While the calculation of this measure for a general state remains an open question, a well-studied lower bound is the one-way distillable entanglement, where classical communication is restricted to a one-way procedure between the two users.
-This measure can be calculated by the negative conditional entropy,
+While calculating this measure for a general state remains open, a well-studied lower bound is the one-way distillable entanglement, where classical communication is restricted to a one-way procedure between the two users.
+In the Shannon limit, where one takes infinitely many independent and identical copies of the quantum state, the average distillation rate under one-way LOCC can be calculated by the negative conditional entropy~\cite{wilde2017converse} (see Sec.~VIB therein),